Rivian: R1S

-The R1S is a sport utility vehicle version of the first Rivian platform.
+The R1S is a sport utility vehicle version of the R1 platform.
 Because of a shared electric chassis, the R1S design aimed, as of 2018, to have 91 percent shared components with the R1T.
 The chassis includes braking, suspension and cooling systems with a battery in the center.
 Rivian's skateboard platform is a relatively flat, low center of gravity chassis typical of electric vehicles, which enables straightforward modification for different body types.